"No matter what belongs to us, only time is ours." Seneca

 The Corsini Family

-Always among the names that made the Corsini family proud and incredibly popular, it is impossible not to mention St. Andrea Corsini, the Italian religious of the Carmelite Order, Bishop of Fiesole and pontifical bishop in Bologna.
+Among the names that made incredibly popular the Corsini family is impossible not to mention St. Andrea Corsini, the Italian religious of the Carmelite Order, Bishop of Fiesole and pontifical bishop in Bologna.

 The Corsini in the Villa